less stress

 Reducing everyday stress

-Life with children brings joy but also many challenges.
-However, it’s not the children who are responsible for our stress, but the expectations we place on ourselves.
+Life with children gives us many beautiful moments but also comes with some challenges.
+But where does our stress actually come from?
+Most of the time, it’s not our children, it’s the expectations we place on ourselves.
 The image of parents effortlessly managing parenting, work, household, and social life all at once has little to do with everyday reality.
-Social media and television in particular rarely show real life.
+Social media and television especially rarely show real life.
 Professional success, a tidy home, and enough time for one another are usually only possible when a housekeeper, a nanny, or grandparents support the family.
 The real question is: Do we choose to accompany our children through their early years in a more relaxed way?
 Or do we try to manage everything at once, only to have something fall by the wayside in the end?
-By accepting our own limits, we feel noticeably less pressure.
-Sometimes it's enough to stop trying to keep a perfect home or reschedule an appointment.
-It's about setting priorities and focusing on what truly matters in life.
-Less is more, because it means having more time for yourself and your family.
-Everyday life also becomes easier when partners support each other and share responsibilities.
-With small changes, we bring more calm back into our daily lives.
-This might be a regular walk in the fresh air or a visit to the playground without a phone.
-It relaxes the mind and delights every child.
+By accepting our own limitations, we noticeably relieve ourselves, for example when the house isn't sparkling clean.
+We all know it: today everything is tidy , and tomorrow the game starts again.
+Less is more, because it means more time for yourself and your family.
+That’s why it’s worth setting priorities and regularly reflecting on small changes that bring more ease to everyday life.
+This includes regular walks in the fresh air or visits to the playground, where even the phone simply gets a break.
+It calms the mind and puts a smile on every child’s face.

 Father and daughter hugging in the park.